eleflow/nutch-aws/README.md

 1. start a emr cluster and run theese mr jobs:
 	1. run the Nutch [crawl](http://wiki.apache.org/nutch/Crawl) job
 	1. run the Nutch [mergesegs](http://wiki.apache.org/nutch/bin/nutch_mergesegs) job
-	1. copy the crawldb, linkdb, and merged segments folders to s3://S3_BUCKET/crawl
+	1. copy the crawldb, linkdb, and merged segments folders from hdfs://users/hadoop/crawl to s3://S3_BUCKET/crawl
 1. copy the logs to s3://S3_BUCKET/logs

 Note: the cluster is launched with "keep_job_flow_alive_when_no_steps" set to false which means it will be destroyed after the steps are completed.